Electrostatically-induced topological phase transitions in polyacetylene molecules: Theoretical framework

-Finally, we mention that although the physically relevant problem we aim to study involves a finite tPA molecule with open boundaries, the bosonization formalism becomes technically cumbersome in that case \cite{Dolcini05_Transport_in_wires_with_impurity, Lecheminant02_Finite_spin_ladders} and to simplify our calculations we will assume closed boundary conditions.
+Finally, we mention that although the physically relevant problem we aim to study involves a finite tPA molecule with open boundaries, the bosonization formalism becomes technically cumbersome in that case \cite{Dolcini05_Transport_in_wires_with_impurity, Lecheminant02_Finite_spin_ladders} and to simplify our calculations we assume closed boundary conditions.
 Since the gate voltage is applied away from the edges, we can reasonably assume that the large-$L$ limit reproduces the correct physical behavior irrespective of the chosen boundary conditions.
-An important caveat, however, is that since the sign of the field $\Delta(x)$ must change at each DW, to reproduce a physical situation with an even number of DWs induced by the gate in the ground state, the only physically consistent boundary condition are the periodic, i.e., $\Delta(-L/2)=\Delta(L/2)$.
+An important caveat, however, is that since the sign of the field $\Delta(x)$ must change at each DW, to reproduce a physical situation with an even number of DWs induced by the gate in the ground state, the only physically consistent boundary condition is the periodic boundary condition, i.e., $\Delta(-L/2)=\Delta(L/2)$.
 In contrast, to describe configurations where the gate induces an odd number of DWs, antiperiodic boundary conditions $\Delta(-L/2)=-\Delta(L/2)$ are necessary.
 This is, however, a minor price to pay for the substantial technical simplification gained.
-We will return to this point in the next Sec. \ref{sec:eqs_motion}.
-Regarding the electronic degrees of freedom, on the other hand, periodic boundary conditions $\psi_{\alpha \sigma}(x+L)=\psi_{\alpha \sigma}(x)$ can be safely imposed.
+Regarding the electronic degrees of freedom, in general twisted boundary conditions $\psi_{\sigma \alpha}(x+L)=e^{i 2 \pi n_{\sigma \alpha}}\psi_{\sigma \alpha}(x)$, with $n_{\sigma \alpha}$ a fractional number, must be imposed.
+We return to this point in Sec. \ref{sec:eqs_motion}.